Cito Gaston: After the World Series

 Gaston was a final candidate for the Detroit Tigers manager's job in the 1999–2000 season and was the runner-up in the Chicago White Sox manager position in the 2003–2004 off season.
-Sox GM Kenny Williams, who had played under Gaston in Toronto, had him as of two finalists for the job but decided to hire Ozzie Guillén.
+Sox GM Kenny Williams, who had played under Gaston in Toronto, had him as one of two finalists for the job but decided to hire Ozzie Guillén.
 Gaston had several offers to rejoin major league teams as a hitting instructor, namely the Kansas City Royals, but declined offers.
 After interviewing unsuccessfully for several other managerial jobs, Gaston said that he would only manage again if he were hired directly without an interview.
 Gaston turned down an opportunity with the Los Angeles Dodgers in 2004.

 Gaston rejoined the team as a hitting coach after the 1999 season under manager Buck Martinez but was not retained after a disappointing 2001 campaign and the sale of the franchise to Rogers Communications.
 In 2002, he was hired by the Jays for a third time, as special assistant to president and chief executive officer Paul Godfrey.

 Managerial return

 On June 20, 2008, Gaston was rehired as the manager of the Blue Jays to replace John Gibbons.
 It was his first managerial job at the major-league level since being fired by the Blue Jays 11 years earlier, which was unusual for a World Series-winning manager.
 The team's record was 35–39 when Gaston and his coaching staff took over, after which the Blue Jays went 51–37 for the remainder of the season which included a late ten-game winning streak and the team finished fourth in the American League East.
 On September 25, 2008, it was announced that Gaston had signed a two-year extension that would keep him as manager until 2010.
-He announced on October 30, 2009 that he would retire after the 2010 season.
+He announced on October 30, 2009, that he would retire after the 2010 season.